Frenzy: Plot

 Back in his room, Rusk discovers that his distinctive jewelled tie pin (with the initial R) is missing, and realises that Babs must have torn it off while he was strangling her.
 Knowing the tie pin will incriminate him, Rusk goes to retrieve it, but the lorry starts off on its journey while he is still inside.
 In spite of the bumpy ride, he retrieves the pin that is still clutched in Babs's hand.
 Dishevelled and covered in potato dust, he gets out at a roadside café, then returns to his Covent Garden flat.
 When Babs's body is discovered, Blaney is suspected of her murder as well as Brenda's.

-Blaney, unaware that Rusk is the actual murderer, turns to him for help.
+Unaware that Rusk is the actual murderer, Blaney turns to him for help.
 Rusk offers to hide Blaney at his flat and then tips off the police.
 In the face of this treachery, Blaney realises that Rusk must be the murderer.
 At the trial, the jury finds Blaney guilty.
 During the trial and while being led away to prison, Blaney loudly protests that he is innocent and that Rusk is the real killer.
 Chief Inspector Oxford reconsiders the evidence and quietly investigates Rusk.
 He discusses the case with his wife while trying to avoid eating the unappetising food she has learned to prepare in an "exotic cooking" course.

-Blaney, now in prison, vows to escape and avenge himself on Rusk.
+Now in prison, Blaney vows to escape and avenge himself on Rusk.
 He deliberately injures himself and is taken to the hospital, where his fellow inmate patients help him escape.
-He goes to Rusk's flat; Rusk is not there, but Blaney, thinking that Rusk is sleeping, hits that person on the head.
-It is revealed that that was not Rusk, but a woman already dead in Rusk's bed, strangled with Rusk's necktie.
+He goes to Rusk's flat; thinking that Rusk is sleeping, Blaney strikes on the head the person who is in the bed, covered in bed linens.
+He discovers the person he hit was not Rusk, but a woman already dead in Rusk's bed, strangled with Rusk's necktie.
 Inspector Oxford, who has anticipated that Blaney would go after Rusk, arrives to find Blaney with the dead woman.
 Just as Blaney begins to protest his innocence, the two hear a loud banging noise coming from the stairwell.
 Rusk enters, dragging a large trunk into the flat, and is confronted by Blaney and Oxford.
 Realising that his game is well and truly up, Rusk drops the trunk in defeat.
+Oxford sardonically points out that Rusk is not wearing his tie.